thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

 including only the ones modified within the date range(`2013-06-22T17:03:14.000+02:00` to `2013-06-23T18:03:14.000+02:00`), with the content filtered by the search text(`ERROR`) and the maximum line count(`1000`).

-This filtered content is then uploaded to the given URL as `url` via an HTTP PUT request.
+This filtered content is then uploaded to the given URL as `tedgeUrl` via an HTTP PUT request.

 During the process, the plugin updates the command status via MQTT by publishing a retained message to the same `<root>/<identifier>/cmd/log_upload/<id>` topic,